 3. Advancement to Candidacy

-After completing course requirements students take the written Ph.D. candidacy examination.
-This examination is divided into three parts, reflecting three fields of concentration.
-These fields of concentration are selected by the student in consultation with the Ph.D. advisory committee.
-These fields should reflect the student's primary research interests in the field.
+After completing course requirements students advance to candidacy by completing two topical examinations and a dissertation prospectus.
+The topical examinations cover two fields of concentration which are selected by the student in consultation with the Ph.D. advisory committee.
+These fields should reflect the student's primary research interests and thus provide the expertise necessary for the preparation of a dissertation prospectus.
 Each examination covers one field of concentration and is weighted equally.

 Ph.D. candidates are required to complete 18 credit hours of dissertation credit (ANTH 701).
 Students should refer to the Graduate School regulations regarding enrollment in ANTH 701.